Why use OEM parts?

 Large OEM vehicle manufacturers have been around for years, meaning they’ve had a long time to refine their supply chains and distribution networks.
 While you may believe you’re saving a few hundred dollars by buying that expensive part from a “disruptive” vendor, the only thing likely to be disrupted is your work schedule when the part doesn’t show up on time, fit correctly, or lead to a dangerous repair condition.

 A part is a part, right?
 Except you have no idea what’s in the alloy or plastic that the part is made from.
 Auto makers have spent over 100 years formulating recipes for sheet metal and coatings that resist corrosion and contribute to increased safety standards.
-Is that fender produced in Malaysia made of the same stuff?
-Nobody knows (and it’s highly doubtful.)

 Three-C Body Shops is certified Assured Performance.
 This means we are officially Certified-Recognized by Ford, FCA, Nissan, Infiniti, Hyundai, GM, and a number of others manufacturers.
 Fewer than 1 in 10 shops meet or exceed the requirements for this Certification.

 Three-C Body Shops is a Subaru Certified Collision Center, having obtained the proper training and utilizing the equipment necessary to restore your vehicle to its original factory specifications.
 We use the proven fit and quality of Genuine Subaru Collision Parts for replacement to help ensure that your Subaru is returned in like-new condition along with the protective capabilities that kept you safe in the first place.